Spectrum for Seniors in 2026: Internet Assist, Plans, and Lowering Your Bill

 - Online: Complete the application on Spectrum's website and upload documents in JPEG or PDF format (under 3.75MB).

-Processing takes 7-10 business days.
-After approval, Spectrum arranges equipment delivery or installation based on your preferences and local availability.
+Spectrum reviews the documents before approving the account.
+After approval, it arranges equipment delivery or installation based on your preferences and local availability.

 Spectrum Internet Advantage

-If Internet Assist's 50 Mbps seems too slow for your household, Internet Advantage offers double the speed at $30/month for the first year.
-Unlike Internet Assist, you don't need to qualify for government assistance programs.
+If Internet Assist's speed is too slow for your household, Internet Advantage delivers 100 Mbps for $30 a month in the first year.
+Unlike Internet Assist, you do not need to qualify for a government assistance program.

 Plan details and costs

-Internet Advantage delivers 100 Mbps download speeds, which works well for households with multiple users or heavier usage.
-It costs $30/month the first year, then $50/month after.
+Internet Advantage delivers 100 Mbps download speeds, which works well for households with a couple of users.
+It costs $30 a month for the first year, then moves to the standard rate, which Spectrum shows at checkout.

 Benefits include: